Anumanaspadam

-Anumanaspadam is a 2007 Telugu mystery thriller film directed by Vamsy.
+Anumanaspadam is a 2007 Indian Telugu-language mystery thriller film directed by Vamsy.
 Aryan Rajesh and Hamsa Nandini play the lead roles. while Tanikella Bharani and Jaya Prakash Reddy play supporting roles.
 The music was composed by Ilaiyaraaja, with cinematography by P. G. Vinda.
-The film released on 10 February 2007.
+The film was released on 10 February 2007.

 Plot

 After hardcore smuggler Dheerappan was killed in a shootout by police, a reporter named Bhavaraju Suryanarayana, alias Bhasu happened to watch a video cassette recorded by a dead smuggler.
 From the video, he learns about a secret treasure trove buried in a forest.
 Bhasu plans to grab the treasure, so he forms a team of a few people.
 They make a move towards the forests in a hired vehicle and enter the same.
 Having risked their lives, the treasure hunters swoop in on the trove.
 All of a sudden, the team members get killed one after the other.
 By the time the survivors come to know what is happening, they are nearly finished.
 Who the killer is forms the main suspense.